dr-saad-la/rust-distilled/src/chap_04/else_if.md

     The number is zero.

-- In this example:
+**Code in details**: In the previous example:
     - The first condition number > 0 is false.
     - The second condition number < 0 is also false.
     - Since both conditions are false, the code inside the else block is executed, printing "The number is zero."

 ### Using Conditions with `let Bindings`

-- Rust allows you to use if, else, and else if conditions in combination with let bindings for more concise and expressive code.
+Rust allows you to use `if`, `else`, and `else if` conditions in combination with let bindings for more concise and expressive code.
+This section will be explained in more details in the next section.

+Here is the general syntax of this concept in Rust:

 ```rust
 let my_var = if cond {result} else {the_other_result}